 Located along the Elk River, Dogwood Park encompasses the area from the West Fernie Bridge (Highway 3 crossing) straight through to Coal Creek.
 Within it there is the City's boat launch (non-motorized boats only), picnic areas, picturesque viewscapes of the Lizard Range, the Leroux Pond (home to ducks, turtles, frogs and more) and is part of the Fernie Recreational Trail Network.

-Our largest park, James White Park (formerly known as Mountview Park) has all of the features you would expect from a municipal park - large open areas, ballfields, tennis courts, horseshoe pits, off leash area for dogs, disc golf course - and yet there is still space to find peace and solitude.
+Our largest park, James White Park (formerly known as Mountview Park) has all of the features you would expect from a municipal park - large open areas, ballfields, tennis courts, horseshoe pits, disc golf course - and yet there is still space to find peace and solitude.

 Located adjacent to Highway 3, this park has picture-perfect views of the main peaks around Fernie and is also host to our premier playground.
 Rotary Park has also been home to weddings, community events and during the summer you will find the Mountain Market here on Sundays.

-More than 20 kilometers of multi use community trails are easily accessed from all areas of the community.
-The maps below highlight the areas of the community trail system that can be accessed within the City of Fernie:
+More than 20 kilometers of multi use community trails are easily accessed from all areas of the community:

 - Main Town Loop